 Book on the day appointments (same day)

 Each doctor has a limited number of this type of appointment available each day.
-These appointments are embargoed for those patients who need to see a doctor on the same day as they are telephoning (the patient will be given an actual appointment time) and they are released each morning at 8.15am on the phone or from 7am in person.
+These appointments are embargoed for those patients who need to speak to or see a doctor on the same day as they are telephoning (the patient will be given an actual appointment time) and they are released each morning at 8.15am.
 These appointments are given on a first come first served basis.

 Emergency slots (for urgent genuine medical problems)

 Each doctor will have given an instruction to reception with regards to how they wish to have emergencies added to their fully booked surgery.
 Some of the doctors require their emergency patients to come down straight away whilst their surgery is running whilst others see their emergencies at the very end or beginning of their surgery.
 For this reason patients are not given an appointment time to see the doctor, they are given a time to come to the surgery and sit and wait to be fitted in.
 As a general rule patients are not booked into afternoon surgery whist morning surgery is still running as the doctor is still available to see the patient who has requested an emergency consultation.
-If there are circumstances where the patient cannot get to the surgery by the time the doctor finishes surgery, then the patient may be asked to call back when afternoon surgery commences to be seen that afternoon.
+If there are circumstances where the patient cannot get to the surgery by the time the doctor finishes surgery, then the patient may be asked to call back when afternoon surgery commences in order to be seen that afternoon.
+Where it is uncertain if the medical emergency can wait until the next surgery commences then the duty doctor will be consulted.
 If the patient cannot call back the receptionist should pass the call to a senior member of staff who will assess the patient's circumstances and liaise with a doctor if necessary.

 A patient who cannot wait for the next available bookable appointment can request to be seen as an emergency if all book on the day appointments have been used and it is an urgent matter that cannot wait.
 The receptionist will advise when the patient needs to present to the surgery to sit and wait to see the doctor.
 A receptionist cannot make a decision as to whether the matter is urgent for that morning or afternoon, by asking for details regarding the patients' symptoms, as they are not medically trained to assess.
 After discussions with a patient and establishing that a routine appointment does not meet their needs if all the book on the day appointments have been used, the receptionist may ask a range of general questions such as "do you feel it is urgent for today".
 If this is the case the receptionist will offer an emergency slot into the current surgery running i.e. am or pm and advise the patient accordingly.
 Details of the symptoms will then be requested by the receptionist.
 Patients are not obliged to offer this information but if they do so it is recorded on the emergency information so that the doctor can triage, by medical need, all of the emergency patients that have been added to their surgery.
 Patients should be advised that as the doctor is seeing them as an extra there might be a long wait involved, we do aim to keep this wait to less than 2 hours.